The Graduate Interdisciplinary Specialization (GIS)

 Students wishing to earn a formal credential in folklore may earn a Graduate Interdisciplinary Specialization, an interdepartmental minor in folklore.
-The Folklore G.I.S. was approved by the Council for Academic Affairs in September 2007 and is co-sponsored by thirteen departments from four colleges.
-Open to Masters and PhD students in any department, it provides both focus and flexibility for students, balancing core courses with electives that can overlap with the student's degree program.
+The Folklore GIS was approved by the Council for Academic Affairs in September 2007 and is co-sponsored by thirteen departments from four colleges.
+Open to M.A. and Ph.D. students in any department, it provides both focus and flexibility for students, balancing core courses with electives that can overlap with the student's degree program.
 The GIS can serve as the foundation of a full program of folklore coursework or as a secondary specialization.

 Students wishing to pursue the GIS should arrange a meeting with the CFS Grad Studies Director to discuss their interests.
 We ask you to give us a one-page proposal laying out how you plan to make the folklore coursework articulate with your own academic goals, and we ask your adviser in your home department to sign off on this; it will then be reviewed and approved by the CFS Grad Studies Director.
 Later, when you have completed the GIS requirements satisfactorily, the CFS Grad Studies Director will sign off on the Graduate School Form to put the GIS on your transcript.
-See the Graduate School's GIS Page for the form.
+See the Graduate School's page on Applying for Graduate Minors and Interdisciplinary Specializations page for a link to the form in GRADFORMS.

 The GIS curriculum consists of three categories of courses: Tools, Theory and Topics.